 Indo Chinese is similar but it’s the Chinese flavors that are typically in Indian-Chinese cuisine.
 I had my first taste of this at a restaurant near me.
-It’s delicious, but definitely different that the Chinese food I grew up on.
-A dead giveaway is cauliflower Manchurian on the menu, and I suggest you give it a try when you see it@
+It’s delicious, but definitely different than the Chinese food I grew up on.
+A dead giveaway is cauliflower Manchurian on the menu, and I suggest you give it a try when you see it!

 Instant Pot Cabbage and Corn Soup with and Indo-Chinese Flair

 - 5 cups vegetable broth or water with a bouillon cube